TYPO3-Documentation/t3docs-screenshots/README.rst

 Screenshots manager
 ===================

-To manage the created screenshots the TYPO3 instance backend provides a module "Screenshots" which can be found in the module menu at Admin Tools > Screenshots.
-It provides three functions: Starting the screenshots runner, comparing actual and original screenshots and copying screenshots from the actual path to the original path.
+To manage the created screenshots, the TYPO3 instance backend of the screenshots manager (see URL in section "`Browsable TYPO3 Instances <browsable-typo3-instances_>`_") provides a module "Screenshots", which can be found in the module menu under Admin Tools > Screenshots.
+It provides three functions: Starting the screenshot runner, comparing actual and original screenshots and copying screenshots from the actual path to the original path.

 Welcome
 -------